Average Kitten Insurance Cost (2026 Report)

 Average Kitten Insurance Costs by State

-Our kitten insurance cost study found that monthly premiums range from $17 in Alabama to $31 in Washington, D.C., a $15 difference representing 88% higher costs in the most expensive jurisdiction.
+Our kitten insurance cost study found that premiums range from $17 a month in Alabama to $31 a month in Washington, D.C., 88% more in the highest-cost location.
 The 50 states and Washington, D.C., fall into three cost tiers based on their relationship to the national average:

 • Low-cost states (10%+ below national average): Alabama, Arkansas, North Dakota, Kentucky, West Virginia, Tennessee, Missouri, Montana, Oklahoma, Maine, Rhode Island, Iowa, New Mexico, Indiana, Nebraska, Kansas, Mississippi, Wyoming, Louisiana, Michigan, Idaho, South Dakota, North Carolina, South Carolina, Virginia, Vermont, Nevada